poirier/cheat/vue.rst

-* When you `commit` a change, Vue knows that part of the state has changed and can propagate that change to all the parts of the app that are depending on it. (more "reactivity")
+* When you `commit` a change, Vue knows that part of the state has changed and can propagate that change to all the parts of the app that are depending on it. (more "reactivity")  That's similar to a component's data, but extends beyond a single component.

-* Because the `dispatch` interface to actions is asynchronous, if the rest of the app accesses the store via actions, then you can change to having the data in a backend and using an API to access it without having to change the rest of the app.
-Just update the actions to use the API instead of looking in the store.
-The rest of the app is already written to access things asynchronously.

 More on reactivity
 ------------------